-As a result of the above factors, our independent registered public accounting firm has indicated in their audit opinion, contained in our financial statements included in this annual report on Form 10-K, that they have serious doubts about our ability to continue as a going concern.
+As a result of the above factors, our independent registered public accounting firm has indicated in their audit opinion, contained in our financial statements included in this prospectus, that they have serious doubts about our ability to continue as a going concern.
 The financial statements have been prepared assuming the Company will continue as a going concern.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."